Lung Metastases

 CODIRECTOR.
 THORACIC SURGERY DEPARTMENT

-The most common tumors that metastasize to the lungs are colon cancer, breast cancer, bone and soft tissue sarcomas, melanoma and genitourinary tumors.
+The most common tumours that metastasise to the lungs are colon cancer, breast cancer, bone and soft tissue sarcomas, melanoma and genitourinary tumours.
+However, any type of cancer has the ability to spread to the lungs.

 A PERSONALIZED MEDICINE